kemanedonfack/Deploying-WordPress-on-a-2-Tier-AWS-Architecture-with-Terraform/README.md

 In the context of the article about deploying WordPress on a 2-Tier AWS architecture with Terraform, here is a concise description of what a 2-Tier architecture is:

-A 2-Tier architecture, also known as a two-tier architecture, is a model of IT infrastructure that separates application components into two distinct layers: the presentation layer and the data layer.
+A 2-Tier architecture, also known as a two-tier architecture, is a model of IT infrastructure that separates application components into two distinct layers: `the presentation layer` and `the data layer`.

 The presentation layer, also known as the front-end layer, is responsible for the user interface and interaction with end-users.
 In the case of WordPress, this layer includes the web server that handles HTTP requests and displays website pages to visitors.